What qualities make a good social worker?

 9. Flexibility

 As you juggle multiple priorities, you also have to be ready for changing timelines.
-In the situation that plans change, you need to be able to quickly pivot to more urgent tasks.
+When plans change, you need to be able to quickly pivot to more urgent tasks.
 This makes flexibility an important social worker quality.

 Others in more senior positions may also need you to take on some of their duties at short notice, to meet the deadlines for support.
 You might have to work on-call at times too.
 Your work will rarely fit into neat boxes, so being able to adapt to a fast-moving environment is very important.